 There are some methods, however, that can make even the most far-out, expensive vacations possible for those with a modest income.
-Below is a brief guide on five ways to save for that trip:
+Below is a brief guide on five creative ways to save money for that trip of a lifetime:

 As the global e-commerce landscape becomes increasingly competitive, a growing number of retailers are offering incentives to shop with them.
 These incentives can take various forms, but the largest and perhaps most popular is in the form of shopping rebates.

 When you use shopping rebates to save money, you are essentially getting back a small portion of what you spent on goods or services you needed anyway.

 Pay Yourself First

 Whatever the case may be, a simple yet highly effective way to save money for a vacation is to pay yourself first.
 This simply means taking the first cut of your paycheck and putting it directly into a savings account or similar savings vehicle.

 It does not matter whether you take one, two, five percent or more.
 The key is to be consistent.
 Even small amounts will gradually add up to significant amounts over time, making a large trip possible.

-Whether you use shopping rebates to save money on groceries or cut costs in other ways, the key to success is lowering your monthly nut in order to have more money left to save.
+Whether you use shopping rebates to save money on groceries or cut costs in other ways, the key to success is lowering your monthly expenses in order to have more money left to save.

-A savings of $100 per month equals an extra $1200 over one year.
+A savings of just $100 per month equals an extra $1200 over one year.
 While that $1200 may not pay for an entire vacation by itself, it certainly can pay for some airline tickets or hotel rooms.

 Modern society is full of extra, unnecessary pleasures that are not needed.
-Chances are good that you have acquired some stuff over the years that you no longer value.
-Examples could be Cabbage Patch Kids dolls, old clothing, or even records.
+Chances are good that you have acquired some stuff over the years that you no longer value but someone else is looking for.